European-XFEL/EXtra-geom/docs/faq.rst

 What are "slow_scan" and "fast_scan"?
 -------------------------------------

-We talk about "slow_scan" and "fast_scan" rather than just "x" and "y" axes, because the axes of the data array in HDF5 files do not always represent the same physical directions.
-For example, working along the "fast_scan" axis might be increasing "y" in one AGIPD module, and decreasing "y" in another.
+We talk about "slow-scan" and "fast-scan" rather than just "x" and "y" axes, because the axes of the data array in HDF5 files do not always represent the same physical directions.
+For example, working along the "fast-scan" axis might be increasing y in one AGIPD module, and decreasing y in another.

+Fast-scan is the inner dimension of the data, so a row of pixels along the fast-scan dimension are stored together.
-One way of know them it's to use the `geom.inspect()` in EXtra-geom, where you'll see diagrams where the dashed 'first row' lines are always in the "fast_scan" direction.
+One way to see how the dimensions are arranged is to use ``geom.inspect()`` in EXtra-geom.
+The dashed 'first row' lines in the diagram are always in the fast-scan direction.

-EXtra-geom provides a convenient method, `data_coords_to_position()<https://extra-geom.readthedocs.io/en/latest/geometry.html?highlight=data_coords_to#extra_geom.AGIPD_1MGeometry.data_coords_to_positions>`_, which converts (module_no, slow_scan, fast_scan) to physical positions.
+EXtra-geom provides a method, :meth:`~.AGIPD_1MGeometry.data_coords_to_position`, which converts (module_no, slow_scan, fast_scan) coordinates to physical positions.